adamspanier/CryptoConductor/README.md

 2. Visit the web interface at localhost:8000 using a web browser.

-_NOTE:_ CryptoConductor will run immediately after installation.
-You will only need to run the above command if you've stopped the CryptoConductor instance.

 ## Docker Container Instructions

 To run CryptoConductor via Docker container